maxwellmcneal/pfr-scraper/README.md

 - career_begin: The year the player began their career.
 - career_end: The year the player ended their career.
 - active: A boolean indicating whether the player is currently active in the NFL or not.
-- height: The player's height in the format \<feet\>-\<inches\>, stored as a string.
+- height: The player's height in the format "feet-inches", stored as a string.
 - weight: The player's weight in pounds, stored as an int.

 For each of the following statistics, there are two columns, one with the suffix <code>_reg</code> and one with the suffix <code>_post</code> to indicate the player's career regular season numbers and career postseason numbers.
 See the games played statistics below as an example.

 ### Games Played Statistics
-- games: Number of regular season games played.
+- games_reg: Number of regular season games played.
-- games_started: Number of regular season games started.
+- games_started_reg: Number of regular season games started.
 - games_post: Number of postseason games played.
 - games_started_post: Number of postseason games started.